StrangeBeeCorp/docs/docs/thehive/installation/upgrade-from-5.x.md

 Before proceeding with the upgrade, please keep the following points in mind:

-1. **Database Backup**: We strongly recommend performing a full database backup before upgrading.
+1. **Database Backup**: Perform a full database backup before upgrading.
 For detailed instructions on how to perform a backup, please refer to the backup instructions.

 2. **Downgrade Limitation**: Once upgraded to TheHive 5.5, your instance can't be downgraded.
 This means reverting to a previous version of TheHive 5 will require restoring your data from the backup.